MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_03B_Working_with_Windows_PowerShell_Pipeline.md

    Export-Clixml E:\UserReport.xml
    ```

-1. Review the reprt displayed on the web browser page and then close the web browser window.
+1. Review the report displayed on the web browser page and then close the web browser window.
 1. In the console, enter the following command, and then press the Enter key:

    ```powershell